Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 I'm not sure whether I qualify for Modest Needs' assistance and would like to ask questions before I apply.
 Whom should I contact?

-You're welcome to contact us with questions before you apply, but this generally just slows down the application process for you.
+You're welcome to contact us with general questions about Modest Needs before you apply.
+However, but this generally just slows down the application process for you.
 Your best bet is to go ahead and complete our grant application and allow us to review your situation in that way.

 Back To Top